kineticadb/kinetica-connector-spark/README.md

 The connector API creates a *table monitor* in *Kinetica*, which will watch for record inserts into a given table and publish them on a *ZMQ* topic.
-A *Spark* *DStream* will be established, which subscribes to that topic and makes those added records available to the API user.
+A *Spark* *DStream* will be established, which subscribes to that topic and makes those added records available to the API user within *Spark*.

 *ZMQ* runs on the *Kinetica* head node on the default port of ``9002``.